hasanqadomy/password-auth-tool/README.md

 ```sh
 cd password-auth-tool
 ```
-2️⃣ Make Sure rockyou.txt is Inside the Project Folder!
+2️⃣ Ensure rockyou.txt is Inside the Project Folder!
 (If it's missing, follow the steps above to download it.)

 3️⃣ Run the Script: